jarkkokovala/distsys19/project3/README.md

 The following watch functionality is not reflected on the chart:
 * Alarm activated sign:
     * Alarm activated sign is displayed on watch screen when an alarm is set and has been activated.
-Alarm can be activated by pushing briefly the bottom right button.
-Alarm will not fire if it hasn't been activated.
+    * Alarm can be activated by pushing briefly the bottom right button.
+    * Alarm will not fire if it hasn't been activated.
 * Move edit position on edit mode:
-    * When in time or alarm edit mode the edit position (hour, minute, second) can be changed by pressing the top left button.
+    * When in time or alarm edit mode edit position (hour, minute, second) can be changed by pressing the top left button.

 ## Implementation